Low pressure carburizing (LPC), also known as vacuum carburizing or vacuum case hardening is achieved under vacuum, in a vacuum furnace.

 Very simple physical parameters (temperature, length of the gas injection phases, flows and pressures) enable to reach precise and optimal results.
 Large surface areas can be carburized thanks to acetylenes’ high enrichment power.

 Vacuum carburizing brings in many advantages in comparison with traditional atmosphere carburizing.
 This process allows to avoid oxidation of parts, a better carburizing homogeneity, an excellent repeatability of the process from load to load, and to fit in tight metallurgical tolerances regarding the carburizing depth, and finally, hardness parameters.
 This process is environmentally friendly as it significantly reduces CO2 emissions and harmful chemical products.
+Contact us to test your parts in our Synergy Center Nano vacuum furnace!

 The LPC process is followed by a martensitic oil or gas quenching to obtain the desired hardness at the core and at the surface of the parts.
 The selection of the quenching media depends of the quenching ability and the geometry of the materials and parts to be treated.